-Live Capture also supports IP sources-RTMP, MPEG2 Transport Stream, NDI, and SRT and ST 2110 (via text / HTML SDP files or NMOS)-when the Lightspeed Live Server is equipped with a 25/100Gb Ethernet NIC.
+Live Capture also supports IP sources-RTMP, MPEG2 Transport Stream, NDI, and SRT and ST 2110 (via text / HTML SDP files or NMOS)-when the Lightspeed Live Server is equipped with a 25/100GbE Ethernet NIC.

 Lightspeed Live Capture is capable of capturing up to eight concurrent HD streams in select formats and codecs and two UHD/4K formats in select formats and codecs.
-Live Capture processes video in 16-bit space to preserve source quality and encodes it in multiple video formats, simultaneously creating high-resolution mezzanine H.264/AVC proxy files.
+Live Capture processes video in 16-bit space to preserve source quality and encodes it in multiple video formats, simultaneously creating high-resolution proxy files in numerous formats.
 Files are written directly to the Live Capture server's local RAID storage or to external shared NAS | SAN storage, or AWS S3 Cloud storage.

-Lightspeed Live Capture is configured, operated, and controlled via the Live Capture and Tape Capture Web apps, and several Live Application Program Interfaces are provided for integration and control by other systems.
+Lightspeed Live Capture is configured, operated, and controlled via the Live Capture and Tape Capture web apps.
+Live Capture APIs are provided for integration and control by other systems (see Live Capture Administration Guide).
 Optional editing, scheduling and SDI routing control via RouteMaster, and live playback web apps are also provided.